Daniel Weil: Clocks

 For over 20 years Weil has been making clocks.
 In 2012, Sotheby's London exhibited "Making Time", including work from Weil's clock series made 17 years apart.
 His most recent collection, "A Matter of Time" consists of "Clock for an Architect", "Clock for an Acrobat", "Clock for an Astronomer", "Clock for a Card Player" and "Clock for a Filmmaker".
 In July 2012, his "Clock for a Filmmaker", the fifth and final clock in his series was unveiled at KATARA in Doha.
 In 2014, the Design Museum exhibited Weil's clocks and other work in the critically acclaimed show "Time Machines: Daniel Weil and the Art of Design".

 Personal life

-Weil married British solicitor Sarah Fleming on June 24, 1982, and reside in London.
+Weil and resides in London.
+He married British solicitor Sarah Fleming on June 24, 1982.
 They have three children together.